valeno-dev/python-projects/2. intermediate/guess-number-(bot)/README.md

 ## 🖥️ Example Output
 🎯 Think of a number between 1 and 100, and I will try to guess it!<br>
-🤖 I have 7 attempts to guess correctly!.
+🤖 I have 7 attempts to guess correctly!
 After each guess, tell me if I'm too high or too low!

 1️⃣ Random Mode (guess randomly each time)<br>
 2️⃣ Smart Mode (binary search)